kris-nader/sp-type/README.md

 brain <- LoadData("stxBrain", type = "anterior1")
 ```

 We will follow the recommended Seurat pipeline for processing spatial data which can be found <a href="https://satijalab.org/seurat/articles/spatial_vignette#slide-seq" target="_blank">here</a>.
+SCTransform will take some time.

 ```R
 brain <- SCTransform(brain, assay = "Spatial", verbose = FALSE)